-Have you ever been to a greenhouse where melons grow?
-Impressions unforgettable!
-It's just a magical forest or a fairy kingdom, or both.
-Of course, we are talking about the moment when melons have already started to ripen.
-Imagine: a lot of light, lace green lianas and hanging from the ceiling gold lanterns.
-And what is the flavor!
-No, it's very difficult to imagine.
-It only needs to be seen and ...
-And sniff!
-Because melons smell so, that even to eat them it is a pity.
-But, of course, you can create such a fabulous magnificence only with your own hands in your own garden.
-And then enjoy the fruits of your labor in a literal and figurative sense.
-So, growing a melon in a greenhouse is just a journey into a fairy tale.
-Shall we leave?
+Have you ever been in a greenhouse where they growmelons?
+The impression is unforgettable!
+It is simply a magical forest or a fairy-tale kingdom, or both together.
+Of course, we are talking about the moment when the melons have already begun to ripen.
+Imagine: lots of light, lace of green vines and golden lanterns hanging from the ceiling.
+And what a scent!
+No, it is very difficult to imagine.
+You just need to see it and...
+And smell it!
+Because melons smell so good that it is a pity to even eat them.
+But, naturally, you can only create such a fabulous splendor with your own hands in your own garden.
+And then enjoy the fruits of your labor in the literal and figurative sense.
+So, growing melons in a greenhouse is simply a journey into a fairy tale.
+Shall we go?

 About culture